robert216434/sorting-go/README.md

 ## Running benchmark

-To run the benchmark and compare the algorithms performance, open terminal at the root of the repository and run:
+To run the benchmark and compare the algorithms performance on your machine, open terminal at the root of the repository and run:

 ```bash
 go test -bench . -benchmem -benchtime=1s